Oatmeal Breakfast Bread

 - 1 Tbsp RED STAR Active Dry Yeast

-- Hand-Held Mixer Method: Combine dry mixture and liquid ingredients in mixing bowl on low speed.
+- Hand-Held Mixer Method: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, cinnamon, salt and oatmeal in mixing bowl, stir to combine.
+Add warm water (120°-130°F), vegetable oil and maple syrup to flour mixture, mix on low speed to combine.
 Beat 2 to 3 minutes on medium speed.
-By hand, stir in pecans, raisins, and enough remaining flour to make a firm dough.
+By hand, stir in pecans, raisins, and enough remaining flour to make a soft dough.
 Knead on floured surface 5 to 7 minutes or until smooth and elastic.
 Use additional flour if necessary.

-- Stand Mixer Method: Combine dry mixture and liquid ingredients in mixing bowl with paddle or beaters for 4 minutes on medium speed.
+- Stand Mixer Method: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, cinnamon, salt and oatmeal in mixing bowl, stir to combine.
+Add warm water (120°-130°F), vegetable oil and maple syrup to flour mixture; mix with paddle or beaters for 4 minutes on medium speed.
 Gradually add remaining flour and knead with dough hook(s) 5 to 7 minutes until smooth and elastic.

-- Food Processor Method: Put dry mixture in processing bowl with steel blade.
-While motor is running, add liquid ingredients.
-Process until mixed.
+- Food Processor Method: Using ingredient amounts listed for medium loaf, combine yeast, 1 cup flour, cinnamon, salt and oatmeal in processing bowl with steel blade.
+While motor is running, add warm water, vegetable oil and maple syrup to flour mixture; process until mixed.
 Continue processing, adding remaining flour until dough forms a ball.
 Add pecans and raisins; pulse just until mixed.

 - You can substitute Instant (fast-rising) yeast for Active Dry Yeast.
 Traditional methods- replace 1:1.
 Expect your dough to rise faster; always let your dough rise until ‘ripe’.
 Bread Machines- use ½ tsp Instant yeast (or ¾ tsp Active Dry yeast) per cup of flour in your recipe.
 Visit our Lessons in Yeast & Baking for more information.